Raelifin/sumibli/raw/basics.md

 📛Pronunciation Tips for Consonants

 Sumibli consonants mostly sound as you'd expect from seeing the latin equivalent.
-But we should briefly mention some things about three of the odd consonants: h, th, and sh.
+But we should briefly mention some things about the odd consonants.

 The letter "h" is represented by an empty space in the native Sumibli script.
 It is conventional not to pronounce "h" unless it shows up between two vowels (that aren't supposed to be a diphthong).
 When we write Sumibli using the Latin alphabet it is also conventional to we only write the "h" when it would be pronounced.
 When in doubt, leave "h" out!

 The letter "th" (sometimes written "x") also can be either voiced or unvoiced, sounding either like "📣th💬is" or like "wi📣th💬", 🔈depending on where it shows up in a word💬.
 The voiced version is correct at the start (or middle) of words, while the unvoiced is correct at the end of words, exactly like in the example of "📣th💬is" vs "wi📣th💬".

 The letter "sh" (sometimes written "j") is usually pronounced like the first sound in "📣sh💬oe" but can also be pronounced like the first sound in "📣g💬enre" or the last sound in "mira📣ge💬".
 In other words, Sumibli doesn't distinguish the voiced and unvoiced versions of the sound.

-In certain circumstances the letter "sh" comes after "t".
-This combo is pronounced like the start of "📣ch💬air".
+The letter "ch" (sometimes written "c") is written in Sumibli script as a superimposed "t"+"sh", and can be seen as a combination of those two sounds.
+It is treated as its own letter in order to make things more regular, and because the "ch" sound is pronounced as a single movement of the mouth, as in the English word "📣ch💬air".

+The letter "r" may be trilled, tapped, or held.
+As long as it's distinct from "l", it's fine!

 🔝